Skein (3+1)-TQFTs from Non-Semisimple Ribbon Categories: Algebraic setting

-{\bf Fusion categories.} Recall that the global dimension of a ribbon fusion category $\cat$ is the sum of the squares of the dimensions of its simple objects .
-It is shown in \cite[Theorem 7.21.12]{EGNO} that it is non-zero when $\FK$ has characteristic zero. \begin{proposition} A ribbon fusion (possibly non-modular) category $\cat$ with non-zero global dimension is chromatic compact. \end{proposition} \begin{proof} Let $ \{S_i\}_{i\in I}$ be a set of representatives of the isomorphism classes of simple objects of $\cat$.
-Observe that here $G=\oplus_{i\in I} S_i$ is a generator of $\Proj=\cat$ and the quantum trace $\mt=\operatorname{qTr}_\cat$ is a non-degenerate m-trace on $ \cat$.
-It follows that
+{\bf Fusion categories.} Recall that the global dimension of a ribbon fusion category $\cat$ is the sum of the squares of the dimensions of its simple objects.
+It is shown in~\cite[Theorem~7.21.12]{EGNO} that it is non-zero when $\FK$ has characteristic zero. \begin{proposition} A ribbon fusion $($possibly non-modular$)$ category $\cat$ is chromatic non-degen\-er\-ate if and only if it has non-zero global dimension.
+In this case, it is moreover chromatic compact. \end{proposition} \begin{proof} Let $ \{S_i\}_{i\in I}$ be a set of representatives of the isomorphism classes of simple objects of~$\cat$.
+Observe that here $G=\oplus_{i\in I} S_i$ is a generator of $\Proj=\cat$ and the quantum trace $\mt=\operatorname{qTr}_\cat$ is a~non-degenerate m-trace on $ \cat$ (and the other choices differ by an invertible scalar).
+It follows~that

 are dual bases of $\Hom_\cat(\unit,G \otimes G^*)$ and $\Hom_\cat(G\otimes G^*,\unit)$, respectively.
-Using the expansion $\Omega_{G\otimes G^*}=\sum_{i\in I} x_i\otimes_\kk y_i$, it is straightforward to check that
+Using the expansion \smash{$\Omega_{G\otimes G^*}=\sum_{i\in I} x_i\otimes_\kk y_i$}, it is straightforward to check that